Synapse Deployment Guide

 Note

-It is important to ensure that aha.<yournetwork> is resolvable via DNS or docker container service name resolution from within the container environment!
-There are configuration options you may use if this is impossible, but the configuration is far simpler if we can make this assumption.
+It is important to ensure that 00.aha.<dns-network> is resolvable via DNS or docker container service name resolution from within the container environment!

 Create the container directory: